OpenActuarial/lossmodels/README.md

 data scientists, and quantitative developers who want a lightweight library whose parameterizations line up with the standard references.

-The continuous-severity and discrete-frequency inventories follow the parameterizations in *Loss Models: From Data to Decisions* (Klugman, Panjer, Willmot), Appendices A and B — the same set used on the SOA **FAM** and **ASTAM** exam tables — so results can be checked directly against textbook and exam formulas.
+The continuous-severity and discrete-frequency inventories use the standard scale-parameterized forms common in actuarial loss modeling, so means, moments, and quantiles line up with the formulas you would compute by hand.

 ## Highlights

-- **Severity models** — the full Klugman continuous inventory: lognormal, gamma, Weibull, exponential and their inverses; the transformed-beta family (Burr, inverse Burr, generalized Pareto, Pareto/Lomax, inverse Pareto, loglogistic, paralogistic, inverse paralogistic); inverse Gaussian, log-t,
+- **Severity models** — a comprehensive continuous inventory: lognormal, gamma, Weibull, exponential and their inverses; the transformed-beta family (Burr, inverse Burr, generalized Pareto, Pareto/Lomax, inverse Pareto, loglogistic, paralogistic, inverse paralogistic); inverse Gaussian, log-t,